A July 17, 2014 University of Illinois College of Engineering news release (also on EurekAlert) features a research breakthrough,

 “In our new technique, we use controlled heating via laser illumination of the nanoantennas to change the plasmonic response instantaneously, which shows an innovative but easy way to fabricate spatially changing plasmonic structures and thus opens a new avenue in the field of nanotech-based biomedical technologies and nano optics,” said Abdul Bhuiya, a co-author and member of the research team.

-Here’s a link to and citation for the paper,
+Here’s a link to and a citation for the paper,

-The article is behind a paywall.
+This paper is behind a paywall.